Any22/Any22/README.md

 - 👋 Hi, I’m Saba Akhtar, a software engineer with a strong dedication to crafting scalable solutions.
-With over 2.5 years of hands-on experience, I've had the privilege of working extensively with microservices architecture and Spring Boot frameworks to power mission-critical applications in the banking sector.
+With over 2.5 years of hands-on experience,  I've had the privilege of working extensively with microservices architecture, and Spring Boot frameworks, leveraging tools such as Docker.
+My proficiency extends to utilizing technologies like OAuth2.0 for secure authentication, Swagger for API documentation, and Jenkins for continuous integration and deployment.

 - I am also a Frontend Developer.
 Hands-on experience in HTML5, CSS3, Bootstrap4, JavaScript (vanilla and ES6), and React.js .I have a specialization in building responsive and user-friendly websites.